UU-tracktech/tracktech/CameraProcessor/README.md

 ## Architecture

 The inner workings of the camera processor consist of three parts.
-The input that is processed by the pipeline and send to either other camera processors or the interface.
+The input that is processed by the pipeline and sent to either other camera processors or the interface.

 ### Input

-There are two inputs available to the camera processor, the unaltered video stream and commands/feature maps send by the orchestrator.
+There are two inputs available to the camera processor, the unaltered video stream and commands/feature maps sent by the orchestrator.

 #### Video stream